edjw/edjw.github.io/_posts/2018-02-07-female-composers-in-the-sacred-harp.md

 title: Female Composers in the Sacred Harp
 date: 2018-02-07 00:00:00 +0000
 ---
-<p>I was recently in a Sacred Harp singing school where a new singer asked about female composers in the Sacred Harp.
-I said something like, &quot;Oh yeah there are lots of great songs in here by women.&quot; A few days later I thought about the question for a bit and realised I had no idea what I was basing that answer on other than that I like a few songs that I knew were by women.</p>
+<p>I was recently in a <a href="https://en.wikipedia.org/wiki/Sacred_Harp">Sacred Harp</a> singing school where a new singer asked about female composers in the Sacred Harp.
+The singing school was in Durham, UK (<a href="https://durhamsacredharp.co.uk">shameless plug</a>).
+I said something like, &quot;Oh yeah there are lots of great songs in here by women.&quot; A few days later I thought about the question again for a bit and realised I had no idea what I had based my answer on other than that I like a few songs that I knew were by women.</p>

-<p>I&#39;ve looked at the Sacred Harp and the minutes data to answer some questions about female composers in the Sacred Harp.</p>
+<p>I&#39;ve looked at the Sacred Harp and the minutes data to answer some questions that came to mind about female composers in the Sacred Harp.</p>

 <ol>
   <li><a href="#toc_0">Who are the female composers in the book?</a></li>